 Aegean Airlines will put you on the next flight to Larnaca, and you’ll arrive at your destination 6 hours later than originally scheduled.
 If Athens was your final destination, you would have been entitled to receive a fixed amount of compensation.

-However, in this case you missed you connection flight therefore you are entitled to receive a higher compensation.
+However, in this case, you missed your connecting flight, therefore, you are entitled to receive a higher compensation.
 Please note that depending on the total distance between destinations your compensation varies.

 When you miss your flight but you aren’t entitled to compensation

 In this case, you can still get a refund for the taxes you’ve paid.

 If you miss your flight the airline doesn’t have to pay any passenger-bound taxes to the airport.
 But you’ve already paid these taxes, which comprise around the 25% of your ticket cost.
 Most passengers don’t know that they can ask the airline for a tax refund (in most cases).

 Do you ever read the Terms & Condition when booking a ticket?
 I don’t think so.
 It’s good to have a look and know your rights so when you miss a flight or it was delayed you know what you are entitled to.

-If you have missed a flight lately find out if you are entitled for a compensation.
+If you have missed a flight lately find out if you are entitled to a compensation.